ijprocel/Python-CFB-data-scraper/README.md

 # Python-CFB-data-scraper
-Scrapes college football results from the web
-This is a program that scrapes college football results from sports-reference.com.
+This is a program that scrapes college football results from https://www.sports-reference.com/.
 The user gives a start and end year (inclusive)\* as command-line arguments and the program returns a DataFrame with 9 columns.
 Each row is an individual game and the columns are:
 -The winner
 -The loser
 -The winner's AP Poll rank and loser's AP poll rank (if applicable)